Skip to main content

 Nick Shook's takeaways:

 1. Levis rides the roller coaster to a win.
 The two sides of Will Levis' Week 12 coin are in direct conflict.
 He was incredibly sharp through the air, picking up where he left off in Week 11 by connecting on a handful of deep passes and firing accurate passes all afternoon.
 By all accounts, he was dealing.
 But he also took eight sacks, with roughly half of them being his fault for poor pocket navigation or hesitance to get rid of the ball.
 Levis nearly threw away a solid performance when he completely missed a defender in his line of sight, tossing one of the easier pick-sixes you see at the professional level and surrendering a six-point lead.
 But he and tight end Chigoziem Okonkwo deserve credit for finding a way to push their team to victory, with Levis sliding away from pressure and finding a wide-open Okonkwo on a drag route.
 Okonkwo did the rest of the work, running through the Houston defense for a 70-yard score to give the Titans one last explosive play and deliver a victory in what has been a trying season.
-He's still far from a fully evaluated quarterback, but an interesting note from NFL Research is encouraging: Levis is the first player since the 1970 merger to have a 105-plus passer rating in a three-game span in which they were sacked 20-plus times.
+Levis is still far from a fully evaluated quarterback, but an interesting note from NFL Research is encouraging: Levis is the first player since the 1970 merger to have a 105-plus passer rating in a three-game span in which he was sacked 20-plus times.
 He's weathering the storm.

 2. It's getting late for Houston.
 No, I'm not talking about the standings in the dreadful AFC South, where the Texans still own a two-game lead.
 I'm referring more to how middling this group is proving to be.
 The capsule that was Sunday's game accurately described who these Texans have been this season: explosive in small bursts, but wildly inconsistent across four quarters.
 Houston began this game with a long kick return and an incredibly easy touchdown pass, punted on its next two possessions, surrendered three straight scoring drives (in which they allowed multiple chunk plays), responded with a touchdown and field goal, then threw an interception to allow the Titans into field-goal range just before the break.
 This back-and-forth affair was filled with highlights and lowlights.
 C.J.
 Stroud connected on big plays, but threw two picks (including one that was an apparent miscommunication with John Metchie III) and took a game-sealing safety in the final two minutes.
 The Texans still can't protect him (he was pressured on 40 percent of dropbacks), and what would have been a go-ahead touchdown late in the fourth was wiped out by illegal motion, underscoring a season filled with a lack of attention to details.
 These Texans are, as the kids say, mid right now, and although they're in the driver's seat for a division crown, it's hard to see them making a deep run if they keep this up.